ewan-laws/jsmacs/README.md

 ### High level overview

+- A module is registered/installed by placing it in a `modules` folder (and perhaps adding it to a yaml/js file)
 - Each module will have its own store that is dynamically attached to jsmacs.
 - They will be responsible for spawning buffers.
 - The module will be responsible for keeping track of the data within its buffers.